zgetro/woocommerce-catalog-enquiry/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Woocommerce Catalog Enquiry is a catalog plugin - it allows the user to convert a woocommerce store into a catalog website in a click.
+WooCommerce Catalog Enquiry is a catalog plugin - it allows the user to convert a WooCommerce store into a catalog website in a click.

 == Description ==
-Woocommerce Catalog Enquiry converts your Woostore into a catalog store.
+WooCommerce Catalog Enquiry converts your Woostore into a catalog store.
 You can also use this plugin to get product enquiries from users.
-The Woocommerce Catalog Enquiry has perhaps the most number of features and yet is a free plugin.
+The WooCommerce Catalog Enquiry has perhaps the most number of features and yet is a free plugin.

 = Features =
 Following is a non comprehensive list of features: